Frequently Asked Questions: If I am the victim of a sexual offense…

 - staff will accompany the student throughout the charging process.

 If the student is meeting with a counselor at Fordham’s Counseling and Psychological Services or a pastoral counselor in Campus Ministry to explore options, that meeting is confidential.
-If the student reports the incident to another member of the University administrative staff and/or the Office of Safety and Security, the alleged attacker may be interviewed.
+If the student reports the incident to another member of the University administrative staff and/or the Office of Public Safety, the alleged attacker may be interviewed.

 If I do make a formal report, will I have to face the person in the judicial process?